What are PURLs?

 What sources are used to nominate Potential PURLs?

-The PURL surveillance team, a volunteer group of family medicine physicians, nominates articles from over 40 primary journals and secondary sources.
-The nomination listserv consists of over 50 physicians around the country who weigh in on the PURL hood of nominations.
+The PURL surveillance team, a volunteer group of family medicine clinicians, nominates articles from over 40 primary journals and secondary sources.
+The nomination listserv consists of over 50 clinicians around the country who weigh in on the PURL hood of nominations.